How President Roosevelt Changed U.S. Gold Coins

 As he approached McKinley, Czolgosz fired two quick shots.
 One bullet grazed McKinley while the other lodged in his abdomen.
 Despite heroic efforts to save him, he died eight days later, and Vice President Teddy Roosevelt became the 26th President of the United States.

-Roosevelt Leaving His Mark
+Teddy Roosevelt Leaving His Mark

 In a famous letter to U.S. Secretary of the Treasury L.M.
 Shaw, dated December 27, 1904, Roosevelt stated, “I think the state of our coinage is artistically of atrocious hideousness.
 Would it be possible, without asking permission of Congress, to employ a man like [Augustus] Saint-Gaudens to give us a coinage which would have some beauty?”

-Roosevelt believed the impressive high-relief Gold coins of ancient Greece and Rome were the pinnacle of numismatic beauty and style.
-He felt the contemporary American Liberty Head Gold Coin series was dull, boring and lacked imagination.
-Although these coins were the “ commerce of the day,” Roosevelt believed they still should represent America and portray our nation’s beauty and majesty.
+Roosevelt believed the impressive high-relief gold coins of ancient Greece and Rome were the pinnacle of numismatic beauty and style.
+He felt the contemporary American Liberty Head Gold Coin series was dull, boring, and lacked imagination.
+Although these coins were the “commerce of the day,” Roosevelt believed they still should represent America and portray our nation’s beauty and majesty.

 Shaw determined there were five coins whose designs could be changed without Congressional approval.
-These were the one-cent coin and four Gold coins: $2.50 Quarter Eagle, $5 Half Eagle, $10 Eagle and $20 Double Eagle.
+These were the one-cent coin and four gold coins: $2.50 Quarter Eagle, $5 Half Eagle, $10 Eagle, and $20 Double Eagle.

 Saint-Gaudens New Design

 Augustus Saint-Gaudens was the premiere sculptor of his day and a friend of Teddy Roosevelt.
 He embodied the ideals of the American Renaissance.
 Saint-Gaudens created the Abraham Lincoln: The Man sculpture in Chicago and the Robert Gould Shaw Memorial in Boston Commons.
-After his Abraham Lincoln statue, he became more highly sought after and commissioned many Civil War generals and even Classical sculptures.
+After his Abraham Lincoln statue, he became more highly sought after and commissioned many Civil War generals and even classical sculptures.

 He agreed with Roosevelt’s wish to design and strike a coin in high relief.
 High-relief coins were considered ill-suited for commerce because they do not stack properly.
 But, since this was Roosevelt’s dream, Saint-Gaudens agreed.

-The Saint-Gaudens $20 Double Eagle is widely considered to be the “most beautiful American coin ever designed”.
+The Saint-Gaudens $20 Double Eagle is widely considered to be the “most beautiful American coin ever designed.”
 The high-relief version that was initially produced captures the majesty and beauty of Saint-Gaudens’ design and rivals the most beautiful coins of the ancient world.

 Although the relief was lowered to make them acceptable in the marketplace of commerce, the design remained essentially unchanged.
 A more normal relief design was created and minted from 1907 to 1933.

 The beloved Saint-Gaudens design was reintroduced when American Eagle Gold bullion coins were produced for the first time in 1986.
-It remains one of the most popular Gold coins today.
+It remains one of the most popular gold coins today.

 Indian Head Eagle Design Release

 The renowned Augustus Saint-Gaudens also designed the $10 Gold Eagle that depicted Lady Liberty on the obverse in a feather headdress and a standing bald eagle on the reverse.
-These Gold coins were, again, too high a relief for the government mint to strike, so it took the designers months to alter the illustrations to be a lower relief.
+These gold coins were, again, too high a relief for the government mint to strike, so it took the designers months to alter the illustrations to be a lower relief.

-This raised much controversy among numismatists because it seemed ill-fitting, then and now, but was added nonetheless.
+This raised much controversy among numismatists because it seemed ill-fitting, then and now, but was added, nonetheless.
 Additionally, removing “In God We Trust” also caused a stir.
-Pres.
 Roosevelt thought it was sacrilegious to display God’s name on legal tender and Saint-Gaudens wanted minimal lettering on the coin’s design, so he did not mind.

 There was so much outcry that the House of Representatives passed a bill requiring the phrase be included on the new eagle and double eagle in 1908, with the Senate following suit months after.